ASandHamwich/dsa3101-2310-19-data-science/README.md

 1. Click on a program and view the course page
 2. Click two of the checkboxes and use the compare button to view a course comparison page

+To return to the home page, click on the **DataCompass logo** on the top left hand corner of the page

 ----
 ### Course page
 ![Course_page](frontend/assets/course_page.png)